TiddoLangerak/tomato/README.md

 - [ ] Nested tests

 # TODONT
-## Support for source code transformations
+## Special support for source code transformations
 There are perfectly capable tools for that.
 This shouldn't be built into the test runner, just do this externally.
+(See principle #3)

 ## Support for file filters
 Again, there are perfectly capable tools to generate the list of files to test.
 There's no need to add this into tomato.
+(See principle #3)

 ## beforeAll/setup
 Since tests run top-to-bottom, this is simply not needed